Jenkins Local

 Self-contained Jenkins plugin that stores CI data directly in your own PostgreSQL database and displays it within the Jenkins UI.

 The Jenkins Local plugin is a fully self-contained solution.
 It stores all CI data in your own PostgreSQL database and surfaces analytics directly inside the Jenkins UI — no external services, no internet required.
+Think of Jenkins local plugin as a 'super plugin'.
+It is a plugin with a host of capabilities like slack, email, test case management integrations, jira, etc.

 How it works